 This Rett Syndrome Information Page from the National Institute of Neurological Disorder and Stroke has information about the disorder and its prognosis, treatment and research.

 Boston Children’s is part of the Autism Consortium, a group of researchers, clinicians and families dedicated to accelerating research and enhancing clinical care for autism and related disorders including Rett syndrome.

 This website on Autism, Asperger’s syndrome and related disorders provides fact sheets for everyone affected by these disorders, whether directly or indirectly.
 There is an emphasis on practical strategies.

 Resources throughout Boston Children’s

-The Boston Children’s For Patients and Families website offers information on the wide array of support services available to families at Boston Children’s.
+The Boston Children’s Center for Patients and Families website offers information on the wide array of support services available to families at Boston Children’s.